Maxim Kontsevich: Honors and awards

 In 1998, he won the Fields Medal "for his contributions to algebraic geometry, topology, and mathematical physics, including the proof of Witten's conjecture of intersection numbers in moduli spaces of stable curves, construction of the universal Vassiliev invariant of knots, and formal quantization of Poisson manifolds."
-In July 2012, he was an inaugural awardee of the Fundamental Physics Prize, the creation of physicist and internet entrepreneur, Yuri Milner.
+In July 2012, he was an inaugural awardee of the Breakthrough Prize in Fundamental Physics, the creation of physicist and internet entrepreneur, Yuri Milner.
 Also in 2012, he was awarded the Shaw Prize.
-In 2014, he was awarded Breakthrough Prize in Mathematics.
+In 2015, he was awarded Breakthrough Prize in Mathematics.